 Liam’s ongoing research draws on several collaborations.
 He is a founder of Infrastructural Inequalities, a member of the Affirmative Feminist Boys Studies group, and a member of the Northern Territory Climate Justice Steering Committee.
-Ongoing research projects also concern water and energy policy in northern and central Australia, boys and boyhood, and higher degree research supervision.
+Ongoing research projects also concern water and energy policy in northern and central Australia, Indigenous housing governance, boys and boyhood, and higher degree research supervision.

 - Healthy Homes Evaluation and Monitoring

 - Grealy, L. 2023.
 “Washing and Whitegoods.”
 Catalyst: Feminism, Theory, Technoscience.
 9(1): 1-11.
 DOI: 10.28968/cftt.v9i1.38168

 - Grealy, L. 2022.
 “Enforced Commensuration and the Bureaucratic Invention of Household Energy Insecurity.”
 Australian Geographer.
 Forthcoming.
 DOI: 10.1080/00049182.2022.2127144

 - Grealy, L. 2022.
 “Slow Withdrawal as Managed Retreat: Dismantling and Rebuilding an Indigenous Community Controlled Housing Sector.”
 Geoforum.
 136. 173-185.
 DOI: 10.1016/j.geoforum.2022.09.002